airpair/git-powered-collaborative-blogging/post.md

-> This post is meant to be released March 2, with the our new authoring tools official annoucement.
+> This post is meant planned to be published March 2, with the official annoucement of AirPair's new authoring tools.
 Feedback most welcome.

 ## 1. `mkdir` cat-brace-pencil-mutant